roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

-1. Create a ConfigMap from an env-file:
+1. Create a ConfigMap from an env-file.

     Create the file with the command: